DiseaseTranscriptomicsLab/markeR/README.md

 ## Example

 This example demonstrates the calculation of a log2-median-centered score using mock RNA-seq expression data.
-The dataset is derived from the Marthandan et al. (2016) study (GSE63577) and includes fibroblast samples under replicative senescent and proliferative conditions. (see `?counts_example` and `?metadata_example` for more details).This example
+The dataset already pre-processed (filtered, normalised using `edgeR`) and is derived from the Marthandan et al. (2016) study (GSE63577) and includes fibroblast samples under replicative senescent and proliferative conditions. (see `?counts_example` and `?metadata_example` for more details).This example